 Before we get to that, though, a brief history of each club.

-They would eventually begin a climb in the 2000s, gaining promotions in 2009 and 2014 to get to their current spot in the Championship.
+They would eventually begin a climb in the 2000s, gaining promotions in 2009 and 2014 to get to the Championship, and then reaching the top tier in 2021.

 Queens Park Rangers History